anilmainali/wilsonmar.github.io/_posts/2016-03-11-scala-ecosystem.md

    :q
    ```

    Alternately, press control+C on a Mac to exit the process running Scala.

 0. PROTIP: Navigate to the folder you want before entering scala REPL.

-## Print command
+## Print Line function

 0. Enter the scala REPL again at the command line.